 What Does Loan Disbursement Mean?

-The disbursement details impacted by this permission are:
+Disbursement details affected by this permission include:

 - Disbursement fees.